otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script to display the contents of current directory in long format
+This is a script to display the contents of the current directory in long format